cotteux/RGproxy/README.md

 - Url bar and button
 - No config
 - Links and games add to the list.
+- Input functionnality for gemini search and form.

 ## To Do
-- add input function for form in gemini
 - add certificate
 - correct some structure of the link sometime bug.